MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-azure-cli.md

 > [!NOTE]
 > A provider is a partner quantum service consisting of quantum
-> hardware, a simulator, or a quantum-inspired optimization service.
+> hardware, a simulator, or an optimization service.

 1. Log in to Azure using your credentials.